rhysd/vim-operator-surround/README.md

 ==================================

 This plugin provides Vim operator mappings to deal with surrounds like `()`, `""` and so on.
+In addition, both end of the text object are the same character, vim-operator-surround recognize them as a surround (this behavior is customizable with some variables).

 It can
 - surround a text object with a specified block.